 We vary the ego-relevance of beliefs by randomizing subjects into an IQ treatment and a random treatment at the session level.
 Depending on the treatment, we tell subjects at the beginning of Part II whether we will ask for their beliefs about the IQ performance or the random number.
-Consistent with previous research, we argue that rank in the IQ treatment is ego-relevant (e.g. Eil and Rao, 2011).
+Consistent with previous research, we argue that rank in the IQ treatment is ego-relevant (e.g. Eil and Rao, 2011), and that subjects care more for their IQ rank than their random rank.
 To increase the ego-relevance of the IQ treatment, we explicitly told subjects that the APM test is commonly used to measure fluid intelligence and that high scores in this test are regarded as a good predictor for academic and professional success, occupation, income, health, and longevity (Sternberg et al., 2001; Gottfredson and Deary, 2004).